SBRG/ssbio/docs/instructions/freesasa.rst

 .. note:: These instructions were created on an Ubuntu 17.04 system with a Python installation through Anaconda3.

-.. note:: freesasa Python bindings do not work with Python 3 - ssbio provides wrappers for the command line executable
+.. note:: FreeSASA Python bindings do not work with Python 3 - ssbio provides wrappers for the command line executable

 #.
-Download the latest tarball (see home page), expand it and run
+Download the latest tarball (see `FreeSASA home page`_), expand it and run

     .. code-block:: console